 Roaming Around Melbourne

-I was staying with my friend in Ashburton on warrigal road but I always preferred Homes glen metro station while using Melbourne metro services because it was just on walking distance from my place.
-Having 16 every day train lines starting from Flinders street station, this metro service passing though 211 stations is like life lines of Melbourne.
-Flinders street station is the central railway station situated on the corner of Swanston and Queens Street.
+During my first visit, Ashburton on warrigal road was an area of my stay.
+It was very near to Homes glen metro station.
+I used this station so many times while roaming around Melbourne.
+Having 16 everyday train lines starting from Flinders street station, this metro service passing through 211 stations is like the lifelines of Melbourne.
+Flinders Street Station is the central railway station situated on the corner of Swanston and Queens Street.
+Flinders Street is also known as the heart of Melbourne.
+The most important icon here is the building of a station built inbuilt and started in 1854, and most importantly, it was the first train station in any Australian city.
 Yarra River is also passing near Flinders station.

-‘I will meet you under the clock’ is famous idiom in Melbourne, which refers to clocks fixed on main entrance of Flinders’ street station.
-Because of being in the central place of city, people use this place as a meeting point.
-I can assure, you will never get bored while roaming at Flinders street, Swanston, and Elizabeth, Collins or Queens’s street.
+‘I will meet you under the clock’ is a famous idiom in Melbourne, which refers to clocks fixed on the main entrance of Flinders’ street station.
+Because of being in the city's central place, people use this place as a meeting point.
+I can assure, you will never get bored being at Flinders street, Swanston, and Elizabeth, Collins, or Queens street.
 I used to be there very frequently.

 Another important place touching to Flinders’ station is Federation square.
-Its meeting place as well centres of various cultural and other activities.
+Its meeting place as well centre of various cultural and other activities.
 It is open 24 hours and 365 days of the year.
-Fed square Pty ltd, a company fully owned by state government of Victoria is committed to representing Melbourne's multiculturalism via the array of festivals throughout the year, as well as acknowledging the National Days of countries across the globe.
+Fed Square Pty Ltd, a company fully owned by the state government of Victoria, is committed to representing Melbourne's multiculturalism via the array of festivals throughout the year and acknowledging the National Days of countries across the globe.

-From the day first I planned visiting some important places.
-Melbourne’s Aquarium, Parliament House, Eureka sky deck and Crown Casino was on the top of my list of places.
-All these are located in the central city on walking distance from each other.
-Melbourne Aquarium is located on the Yarra River and is the world's only Southern Ocean aquarium, housing a Great Barrier Reef exhibit, Giant Southern Crabs, Japanese spider crabs, clown fish, jellyfish galore, sea turtles and Grey nurse sharks.
+From the day first I planned to visit some important places.
+Melbourne’s Aquarium, Parliament House, Eureka sky deck, and Crown Casino were on the top of my list of places.
+All these are located in the central city within walking distance from each other.
+Melbourne Aquarium is located on the Yarra River.
+It is the world's only Southern Ocean aquarium, housing a Great Barrier Reef exhibit, Giant Southern Crabs, Japanese spider crabs, clownfish, jellyfish galore, sea turtles, and Grey nurse sharks.
 Walk along the glass tunnel and watch the underwater world swim around you!
 Watching the sharks around you is really amazing experience.
 This is the best Aquarium I have seen.
 You feel like walking through Ocean, looking at sea life.
-It’s wonderful place to spend your afternoon.
+It’s a wonderful place to spend your day.
 No wonder if I say that no trip to Melbourne is complete without visiting Melbourne Aquarium.

-One of the best things to do in Melbourne is just being outside, with some fantastic weather, in June July, there are so many great places to go and enjoy it.
-Going city with or without any work, roaming in shopping malls, sitting on the banks of Yarra River, Tasting Chinese, Italian, Indonesian and Indian foods, walking on the sand and water of different beaches can be your regular activities as all these was with me.
-Williams’s town and St Kilda beaches were my favorite beaches, while my stay in Melbourne.
+One of the best things to do in Melbourne is just being outside, with some fantastic weather.
+In June July, there are so many great places to go and enjoy it.
+Going city with or without any work, roaming in shopping malls, sitting on the banks of Yarra River, Tasting Chinese, Italian, Indonesian and Indian foods, walking on the sand and water of different beaches can be your regular activities.
+Williams’s town and St Kilda beaches were my favourite beaches during my stay in Melbourne.

 - Puffing Billy...
 A Bond between Past and Present